MindHome/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-card.md

 ## API

 Custom cards are defined as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It's up to you to decide how to render your DOM inside your element.
-You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react)).
+You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react) but according to the latest React release it is now possible to use React Experimental follow same link and scroll down to React Experimental which is right below React).

 Home Assistant will call `setConfig(config)` when the configuration changes (rare).
 If you throw an exception if the configuration is invalid, Lovelace will render an error card to notify the user.